 No matter where you choose to sit inside this County hotspot you will have an amazing view overlooking Lake Ontario (what’s not to love about that?)
 To celebrate the start of what would be an amazing ladies getaway we toasted with some delicious grapefruit mimosas!
 The Drake Devonshire is known for its their hearty menu which uses farm-fresh ingredients.
 My mom opted for the classic Drake breakfast which came with two eggs, hash browns, roasted tomato sausage, bacon, baked beans, and toast.
 I, on the other hand, had peeked at the menu prior to our visit and kept my eye on the prize and went for the chicken and waffles.
 There’s no reason on this planet to keep the most loved two ingredients apart.
 Chicken and waffles make a great team together, and this dish was the best proof for this.
 Once we finished our meals and soaking up the chill vibe of The Drake’s hospitality, we started to make our way out when we spotted a photo booth inside the hotel.
 Naturally, we had to take photos.

 After brunch, we took a short stroll and came across Parlour Studio.
 I’m a recent plant mother of two, which I have managed to keep alive for 8 months, woo!
 I’m not sure if that means I have earned my green thumb but I’m going to consider it an accomplishment!
 The selection of beautiful plants owner Jessica Acs keeps is a mini jungle.
-Afterwards, we decided it was time to head into Picton and check ourselves into our room for the night.
+Afterward, we decided it was time to head into Picton and check ourselves into our room for the night.

 Checking into The June Motel